 Healthcare in the Smart City

-Yelena Yesha, PhD, Chief Innovation Officer and Head of International Relations for IDSC, moderated the initial panel discussion on “Healthcare in the Smart City” with Jeb Linton, CTO, Partner Ecosystem and Cognitive Security at IBM Watson Cloud; Pamela Tomski, Analytics Advisor with SAS Institute, Pierre-Francois D’Haese, CEO at Neurotargeting and Director of Digital Health and Imaging Analytics at Rockefeller Neuroscience Institute; Mic Bowman, Senior Engineer, Intel Labs; and Frank Ricotta, CEO, BurstIQ.
+Yelena Yesha, PhD, Innovation Officer and Head of International Relations for IDSC, moderated the initial panel discussion on “Healthcare in the Smart City” with Jeb Linton, CTO, Partner Ecosystem and Cognitive Security at IBM Watson Cloud; Pamela Tomski, Analytics Advisor with SAS Institute, Pierre-Francois D’Haese, CEO at Neurotargeting and Director of Digital Health and Imaging Analytics at Rockefeller Neuroscience Institute; Mic Bowman, Senior Engineer, Intel Labs; and Frank Ricotta, CEO, BurstIQ.

 The panelists discussed the use of various encryption tools to protect privacy, as well as the use of “federated learning,” which makes it possible to train an AI system collaboratively without sharing their data.
 “Clinicians in different hospitals could share brain tumor images,” said Linton.